PvPClt/project/fsb_en.md

 **OFF-DUTY ENTERTAINMENT**

 Russia, Moscow.
 A cozy apartment in a high-rise building.
-Inside — two Russian intelligence officers relaxing comfortably in armchairs.
+Two Russian intelligence officers relaxing comfortably in armchairs.
 Two glasses and a bottle of top-shelf cognac on the table.

 **VECHIRKO**: